jp/haas/README.md

 By default, you can launch only 20 instances per region on AWS.
 This tool will check if you have enough instances available before launching a cluster.
-If you need mode, you can [increase your EC2 limit here](https://aws.amazon.com/support/createCase?serviceLimitIncreaseType=ec2-instances&type=service_limit_increase).
+If you need more, you can [increase your EC2 limit here](https://aws.amazon.com/support/createCase?serviceLimitIncreaseType=ec2-instances&type=service_limit_increase).

-### Linux distribution

-For cost saving reasons, this tool is using the official CentOS 6.5 image rather than the RedHat or the Suse.
-The CentOS instances are not adding licences fee and are free to use (at the price af a classic Linux EC2).
-To use this instance, you only have to [accept the Terms and Conditions here](http://aws.amazon.com/marketplace/pp?sku=eggbgx9svw4xhzs1omttdv29q).

 ## Hadoop distribution